Welcome to our Reception class page!

 Mathematics: (Mastering Number and White Rose Maths)

-Continue to identify when sets can be subitised and when counting is necessary.
+- identify when a set can be subitised and when counting is needed.

 Understanding the World: